LoadingByte/QuarterBukkit/README.md

 Copyright (c) 2013 QuarterCode <http://www.quartercode.com/>

-Disconnected may be used under the terms of either the GNU General Public License (GPL).
+QuarterBukkit may be used under the terms of either the GNU General Public License (GPL).
 See the LICENSE.md file for details.

 Using QuarterBukkit in your plugin
 ==================================